KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 The dependency on the blockchain's core engineers also slows creative progress for ecosystem developers.
 When the ecosystem developer discovers a new core-level technology that would increase the developer's productivity and creativity, they must convince the core-software team to implement the new feature.
 The core-software engineers may have conflicting interests, as their needs must meet the needs of all developers and users in their ecosystem.

 In many of the VM-based models, economics for blockchain usage can be volatile, and blockchain storage and speed are often in short supply.
-The economics can be unpleasantly unpredictable, because the underlying "gas" token that the VM requires (such as Ether) can change in price and value according to the interests of the uneducated masses.
+The economics can be adversely unpredictable, because the underlying "gas" token that the VM requires (such as Ether) can change in price and value according to the interests of the uneducated masses.
 This may sound advantageous to a speculator, but for a practical business attempting to consistently please a customer, the volatility can scare away new users.

 Furthermore, as the VM frequently relies on a single blockchain, block space can be in short supply due to high demand on popular chains, and data that is entirely irrelevant to the developer can become required baggage to maintain their own data validation.